Antonio Giuglini: Character

 According to Mapleson, Giuglini had a childlike and sometimes mischievous nature.
 He was often prey to unscrupulous young women who used their charms to play on his sensitive nature to bring him under their influence.
 In this he was protected by his manager Mme Puzzi ('Mamma Puzzi' as he called her), who was frequently summoned by letter or telegraph to rescue him at a moment's notice, and never failed to do so.
 Giuglini was very fond of flying kites, which he often did in the Brompton Road at the risk of being crushed to death by passing omnibuses, and became known to the drivers who indulgently avoided him.

 Lumley noted one of Giuglini's obsessions in 1857: "At this period the principal passion of the great tenor was for making and letting off fireworks!
 It was one of those passions which almost amounted to a mania, and engrossed all his thoughts when not occupied with his art.
-He had come to be a considerable adept in fire work-making..."
+He had come to be a considerable adept in firework-making..."
 Mme Tietjens told of a hazardous journey with him back from a performance in the theatre at Dublin, in a cab stuffed full of fireworks, with excited but unaware fellow travellers smoking pipes and cigars around them.
-Giuglini himself was a cigar-smoker, and enjoyed gossip and conspiracy among his companions.
+Giuglini himself was a cigar-smoker and enjoyed gossip and conspiracy among his companions.

-According to a story published in 1951 purporting to be based in historical reality, from around 1858 to 1863 Giuglini openly maintained a relationship with a married woman, Mrs Agnes Wyndham (formerly Agnes Willoughby), wife of 'Mad' Wyndham of Felbrigg Hall in Norfolk, which caused a frisson of public scandal.
-Mrs Wyndham was very attached to Giuglini and set up house with him in London, despite the fact that her husband appeared from time to time to create embarrassing scenes, and threatened her with divorce.
-The writer tells that when Giuglini's popularity and fortunes began to wane late in 1863, and he could no longer underwrite her expenses, she detached herself from him, at about the time he entered an asylum in Chiswick.
-However she was deeply affected by news of his death in 1865.
+According to a story published in 1951 purporting to be based on historical reality, from around 1858 to 1863 Giuglini openly maintained a relationship with a married woman, Mrs Agnes Windham (formerly Agnes Willoughby), wife of 'Mad' Windham of Felbrigg Hall in Norfolk, which caused a frisson of public scandal.
+Mrs Windham was very attached to Giuglini and set up house with him in London, despite the fact that her husband appeared from time to time to create embarrassing scenes and threatened her with divorce.